tastanfulya/TOPO_PNEU/README.md

 # TDA-for-Medical-Image-Analysis

 This repository contains the codes to implement cubical persistence algorithm in TDA to extract topological features from chest X-ray images to detect pneumonia.
+Also included some analysis for breast ultrasound and fundus camera images for possible future research projects.

 Dataset resource: PneumoniaMNIST from MedMNIST (https://medmnist.com)